jina-ai/jina/docs/fundamentals/flow/create-flow.md

     f.block()
 ```

-The `.block()` method blocks the execution of the current thread or process, which enables external clients to access the Flow.
+The `.block()` method blocks the execution of the current thread or process, enabling external clients to access the Flow.

 In this case, the Flow can be stopped by interrupting the thread or process.